systempanda200/c4fun/README.md

-cprograms4fun
+c4fun
 =============

-This project contains several C independent programs and some common libraries used to illustrate some architectural details
+This project contains several C independent programs and some common libraries used to illustrate some architectural details of the hardware executing the programs.